Tututindah/Decentralize-Market-Place/README.md

 ## Why This Project Must Be Funded
 - Largest real-world use case still missing on Cardano
-- 100% on-chain (not hybrid) – true decentralization
-- First production-grade use of Aiken at scale
 - Atala PRISM integration – flagship showcase for decentralized identity
 - Mainnet launch within 12 months of funding